couchbase/indexing/secondary/docs/design/markdown/index_manager_design.md

 * connection between projector and KV fails, consequently downstream connections will be terminated.
-* kv-rebalance, during kv-rebalance one or more vbucket stream will switch to another node that will lead to stream-end on the projector's UPR connection.
+* kv-rebalance, during kv-rebalance one or more vbucket stream will switch to another node that will lead to stream-end on the projector's DCP connection.
 * kv-rollback, during which kv has crashed and failover-log indicates that indexer-nodes need to rollback.

-SYNC messages and connection termination will be used to infer that upstream UPR connection has dropped or projector has crashed.
+SYNC messages and connection termination will be used to infer that upstream DCP connection has dropped or projector has crashed.
 STREAM_BEGIN and STREAM_END will be used to infer a kv-rebalance.

-### UPR connection during bootstrap
+### DCP connection during bootstrap

 Index-Coordinator will handshake with projectors for failover-log.
 Index-Coordinator should compute the restart-timestamp and use them to start